 contaminated with dust particles.
 These particles can be removed with automotive

 solvents that are safe for the use on mass air flow sensors.
-KIA Rio mass air
+AUDI 200 Quattro mass air

 flow sensors are commonly misdiagnosed.
 Before replacing the mass air flow sensor